British bronze sculpture founders and plaster figure makers, 1800-1980 - C

 William Collins (1721-93), Hyde Park Corner, London.
 Sculptor and plaster figure maker.

-Outside the scope of this directory but see Clifford 1992 pp.51-2 and Roscoe 2009.
+Outside the time frame of this online resource but see Clifford 1992 pp.51-2 and Roscoe 2009.
 For abbreviations, see Resources and bibliography.

 Corinthian Bronze Co Ltd, 39a Albert Road, Peckham, London SE15 by 1927-1938, road renamed 1938, 39a Consort Road 1939-1972, office at Westminster Guild Ltd, 14/16 Howick Place SW1 1947-1970.
 Bronze founders.